ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Method

-To ensure our model's adaptability across different contexts, we normalize these coordinates relative to the overall image dimensions, enhancing the model's generalizability and robustness.
+To ensure our model's adaptability across different contexts, we normalize these coordinates relative to the image dimensions, enhancing the model's generalizability and robustness.
 Furthermore, we recognize that affordances may vary depending on the specific task $\mathbf{T}$ at hand.
 For instance, distinct regions of a tool may be utilized for different functions.
-To address this, we form the tuple $(\mathbf{A_{T}}, \mathbf{O_{tool}})$, which associates task-specific affordances $\mathbf{A_{T}}$ with the tool object.
+To address this, we form a tuple $(\mathbf{A_{T}}, \mathbf{O_{tool}})$, which associates task-specific affordances $\mathbf{A_{T}}$ with the tool object.
 The task $\mathbf{T}$ is succinctly described using a brief natural language sentence to encapsulate its functionality.

 In addition to affordances, we incorporate the modeling of physical concepts, denoted as $\mathbf{P}_{i}$.
-These concepts are quantified using discrete levels or boolean values, drawing inspiration from the methodology presented in PhyObjects~\cite{gao2023physically}.
+These concepts are quantified using discrete levels or boolean values, drawing inspiration from the methodology presented in PhysObjects~\cite{gao2023physically}.
 Each physical concept $\mathbf{P}_{i}$ is linked to its corresponding object $\mathbf{O}$, resulting in the tuple $(\mathbf{P}_{i}, \mathbf{O})$.
 Table~\ref{tab:list_phy_concept} enumerates the physical concepts under consideration, alongside their respective descriptions.
-These concepts include but are not limited to, transparency, liquid storage capacity, and sealability—each of which plays a pivotal role in the robot's ability to interpret and interact with various objects within its environment.
+These concepts include but are not limited to, transparency, liquid storage capacity, and seal-ability.
+Each concept is crucial for the robot's ability to perceive and interact with various objects within its environment.

-\subsection{Instruction Dataset Construction}
+\subsection{\textbf{Instruction Dataset Construction}}

-In the development of the \texttt{ManipVQA} model, we prioritized the assembly of a comprehensive training dataset, amalgamating a variety of publicly available datasets.
-The aim was to endow the model with a robust understanding of robotic affordance, advanced visual reasoning, and a physically grounded knowledge base.
+In the development of the \texttt{ManipVQA} model, we focused on creating a comprehensive training dataset by combining various publicly available datasets.
+The goal was to equip the model with a strong understanding of robotic affordances, advanced visual reasoning, and a solid foundation in physically grounded knowledge.